loopbackio/loopback.io/pages/en/lb3/Defining-middleware.md

 For routes serving non-JSON responses, best practice is to define them the standard "Express way" in `server.js` or a boot script.
 For more information, see [Routing](Routing.html) and [Routing (Express documentation)](http://expressjs.com/guide/routing.html).

-{% include note.html content="

-If you add middleware on the `route` or `route:after` phase, it will not execute _after_ the route is matched.
+{% include note.html content="If you add middleware on the `route` or `route:after` phase, it will not execute _after_ the route is matched.
 Instead, it will be ignored because the route was already matched.
 " %}

 ### Error-handling middleware